Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 {% endcodeblock %}

 This snippet demonstrates that you cannot modify a number.
-In real life this doesn't make sense either, if you have number 4 it's number 4, eternal and beautiful.
+In real life this doesn't make sense either, if you have the number 4 it's the number 4 -- eternal and beautiful.
 If you add 1 to it, you get completely different number 5, the old 4 stays the same.